Energy

 • Microclimate design that enhances the outdoor environment.

-• PV solar panels with a PEDF system.
+• Solar PV panels with a PEDF system.

 • Low-carbon construction materials.

-Celebrating 15 Years with Tsinghua University
+Continuing Collaboration with Tsinghua University

-Over the past decade and a half, Swire Properties has partnered with Tsinghua University in running the Joint Research Centre for Building Energy Efficiency and Sustainability.
-Together, we have conducted pioneering research into SD methods and technologies, developing and testing new methods to increase energy efficiency and improve environmental performance in our projects – work that is changing our industry and the perception of sustainability.
+Since 2011, Swire Properties has partnered with Tsinghua University to run the Joint Research Centre for Building Energy Efficiency and Sustainability.
+Together, we have conducted pioneering research into sustainable methods and technologies, developed new artificial intelligence technologies for SD, improved indoor air quality control measures and optimised the energy structure of our properties – work that is changing our industry and the perception of sustainability.

 Multiple Energy Saving Strategies Across our Portfolio